 The Bay City Walking Bridge recently became a national registered historic site (May 2013).
 Collier-Seminole State Park is performing repairs on the famous dredge.
 The machine is now resting quietly on the park grounds.
-During it’s operation the Dredge was a noisey and dirty workhorse that chugged and clanked it’s way through the insect and reptile invested swamps to dig out the muck and reveal the limestone surface for the building of the “Tampa to Miami” road – now known as the “Tamiami Trail”.
+During its operation, the Dredge was a noisy and dirty workhorse that chugged and clanked its way through the insect and reptile infested swamps to dig out the muck and reveal the limestone surface for the building of the “Tampa to Miami” road – now known as the “Tamiami Trail”.

-Hard working Florida men traveled along with the dredge often working ten hour days in sweltering heat.
-Meece Ellis and Earl Ivey worked the Dredge and live on floating barges or trailers puiled by tractors.
+Hard-working Florida men traveled along with the dredge often working ten-hour days in the sweltering heat.
+Meece Ellis and Earl Ivey worked the Dredge and live on floating barges or trailers pulled by tractors.